 Get The Medium Soft Version If:

-- You Are A Light Or Medium Weight Side Sleeper– The Medium Soft version will give you the extra pressure relief on your hips and shoulders
+- You Are A Light Or Medium Weight Side Sleeper– The Medium Soft version will give people the extra pressure relief on their hips and shoulders.

 I think it should be pretty clear which version you get.
 There are only two comfort options, so I think it should be pretty easy to decide.
 With that said, if you want me to assess your personal situation and make a recommendation, don’t hesitate to leave a comment below.